 With a few inexpensive supplies, party guests can help you create a beautiful memento for your child to display in their new room.
 Wedding planners have had years to come up with whimsical ideas that you can adapt for a going away party.
 Some of our favorites include:

-- Thumbprint art – Using different colored inks or paints, your child’s friends can add thumbprint leaves to an illustrated tree, balloons in a bunch, etc. Signatures and well wishes by each thumbprint will further personalize this frame-worthy keepsake.
+- Thumbprint art: Using washable inks or paints, your child’s friends can add thumbprint leaves to an illustrated tree, balloons in a bunch, or even puffs to a dandelion (to wish them well on the move!).
+Signatures and thoughtful messages by each thumbprint will further personalize this frame-worthy keepsake.
 Pro tip: be sure to keep cleaning wipes on hand!

 Find opportunities for your child to keep in touch.

-- Create a birthday calendar – This idea does double duty as a souvenir and a way to keep in touch.
+- Create a birthday calendar.
+This idea does double duty as a souvenir and a way to keep in touch.
 Simply set out a calendar and ask guests (or their parents) to sign on their birth date.
-That way, as weeks and months go by, your child will be reminded of old friends and have a chance to send them birthday wishes.
+That way, as weeks and months go by, your child will be reminded of old friends and have a chance to send them birthday wishes or gifts.

-- We’ve moved! cards – Set out a stack of blank new address announcements and have your child’s friends each address their own.
+- We’ve moved! cards.
+Set out a stack of blank new address announcements and have your child’s friends (or their parents) each address their own.
 Later, you can collect all the addresses for your records, then send out the cards with your new address attached.

 Take lots of photos!

-Encourage any parents at the party to snap plenty of pictures and videos, then give them an easy way to share their shots.
-Social media sites like Facebook, Instagram and Pinterest are great options for exchanging photos, as long as you’re mindful of the privacy settings, or you can create a shared album through a program such as Google Photos or Microsoft OneDrive.
-The key is to pick one platform and make sure everyone has access to it.
+Encourage any parents or older kids at the party to snap plenty of pictures and videos, then provide them with an easy way to share their shots.
+Social media sites can be great options for exchanging photos, as long as you’re mindful of the privacy settings.
+You can also create a shared album through a program such as Google Photos or Microsoft OneDrive, where everyone can upload their own images.
+The key is to pick one platform, ensure that it’s easy enough to use, and make sure everyone has access to it.

 - Take pictures with an instant camera!
 The prints make great favors for your guests, or you can help your child use them to create a memorable photo collage for their new bedroom.

-We have several other quick reads to help guide you through this big life change:
+We have several other quick reads from our Homeward™ blog to guide you through this big life change:

 - Checklist for Moving Out of State with Kids